brennerm/sveltepocket/README.md

 ## Stores

-The stores provide an low level API to query data from your Pocketbase instance and are the best choice when you need to process the data instead of just rendering it onto the page.
+The stores provide an low level API to query data from your Pocketbase instance and are the best choice when you need to pre/postprocess the data instead of just rendering it onto the page.

 ### auth